luqmannn/mywebsite/content/tutorial/setting-up-fedora-for-gaming.md

 ```

 ### Install Piper to configure gaming mice
+Piper is a GTK+ application to configure gaming mice.
+It is merely a frontend, the list of supported devices depends on libratbag which you can check [here](https://github.com/libratbag/libratbag/tree/master/data/devices).
+The device-specific protocols usually have to be reverse-engineered and the features available may vary to the manufacturer's advertized features.
 ```{sh}
 sudo dnf install piper
 ```

 ### Install GOverlay for performance monitoring
+GOverlay is an opensource project that aims to create a Graphical UI to help manage Linux overlays.
+Basically if you want to benchmark and monitor all sort of stuff including FPS, temperature and utilization during gaming sessions.
 ```{sh}
 sudo dnf install goverlay
 ```